Motoring taxation in the United Kingdom: Early years

 A new duty was introduced in 1909 on "motor spirit" (imported petrol), leaving alternative fuels duty-free.
-The original 1909 rate was 3d per imperial gallon.
+The original 1909 rate was 3d per imperial gallon (0.66 d/L).
 The 'Road Board' was established in 1910 which could make grants for new roads to local authorities from the Road Improvement Fund as envisage by the Development and Road Improvement Funds Act 1909.

 The Roads Act 1920 required councils to register all new vehicles and to allocate a separate number to each vehicle and to Provision for the collection and application of the excise duties.
 The act also established the Road Fund.
-The Road Fund Licence (later renamed as Vehicle Excise Duty) was introduced in 1921 and improve roads which had suffered as a consequence of the Great War.
-It was intended as charge that could be levied regardless of the fuel used to power a vehicle.
+The Road Fund Licence (later renamed as Vehicle Excise Duty) was introduced in 1921 to improve roads which had suffered as a consequence of the Great War.
+It was intended as a charge that could be levied regardless of the fuel used to power a vehicle.
 The Minister of Transport was responsible for collecting and spending the money collected although in later years the Treasury assumed responsibility for the allocation of funds.

 Increased transportation of freight by heavy road vehicles also increased the wear on roads and led first to a "wetted tax" for steam road locomotives, followed by the adoption of the recommendations of the Salter Report of 1933 for all heavy vehicles.
 This addressed a perception that the free use of roads was unfairly subsidising the railway's competitors, through the introduction of an additional axle weight duty within the VED in order to charge commercial motor vehicles for the costs they generated.
 There were exceptions for vehicles that seldom used public roads, such as agricultural tractors.
 This annual duty was payable by all road hauliers in proportion to the axle load and had the effect of removing many heavy steam-powered vehicles from the road.
 It was accompanied by changes in legislation that relieved local authorities of some of their costs through new abilities to set weight and speed limits.

 The Road Fund was abolished on 1 April 1937 as a result of the Finance Act 1936, and motoring taxation being treated as general taxation since that date.

-The Trunk Roads Act of 1936 had transferred management of 4500 mi of major 'Trunk roads' to the Ministry of Transport.
+The Trunk Roads Act 1936 had transferred management of 4500 mi of major 'Trunk roads' to the Ministry of Transport.